tc-dickson/vocab_practice/vocab_words.md

 **Seminal** (adj): (of a work, event, moment, or figure) strongly influencing later developments<br>
 "Shakespeare's works were *seminal* in advising future literary works in all genres."<br>

+**Somatic** (adj): relating to the body, especially as distinct from the mind<br>
+"The critic described dancing as 'mere *somatic* movements' while maintaining that it required little involvement of the mind."<br>

 **Supercilious** (adj): behaving or looking as though one thinks one is superior to others<br>
 "Despite his negative reputation the man still behaved with a superior or *supercilious* air."<br>